fatkovik/OOP_Project/src/README.md

 - [ ] serach variation - Ed;
 - [x] by the file, format see if we use txt or xml - Jiro
 - [ ] presentation, uml diagram, demo - Ed, Tariel, Jiro
-- [ ] fix date and time when creating article. - Tariel.
+- [x] fix date and time when creating article. - Jiro
 - [ ] edit specific thing - Tariel
 - [ ] generate javadoc pages - Jir
     - [ ] different class pages. and see if it makes sense at all.
     - [ ] see if api makes sense.
-- [ ] fav articles - esi heto
-- [ ] user class? ? ete unenaq;
+- [x] fav articles; NEEDS PROPER IMPLEMENTATION, SKELETON ONLY
 # EXTEND THIS FURTHER

 # Bugs